Desperate times call for…us.

 As the local organization that maintains the frontline of emergency aid for neighbors in need, our ability to impact Cincinnati neighborhoods is unparalleled.
 We accomplish this by consistently drawing inspiration from our history, values, beliefs and founding principles.

-Although part of an international organization, St. Vincent de Paul of Cincinnati is very much a grassroots charity: we create programs and fund a network that targets and directly administers to the specific needs of local residents; simultaneously, we draw on the experiences and occasional help of of Councils throughout the country.
+Although part of an international organization, St. Vincent de Paul of Cincinnati is very much a grassroots charity: we create programs and fund a network that targets and directly administers to the specific needs of local residents; simultaneously, we draw on the experiences and occasional help of Councils throughout the country.

 A brief history of St. Vincent de Paul